 The Main Street Initiative was built on a foundation of values: respect for the past, gratitude for the present, and inspiration for the future.
 By focusing our efforts on creating vibrant main streets with smart infrastructure, we will attract and retain a skilled workforce and realize our full potential as a state.

 As drug addiction and overdoses take their toll on North Dakota families, the state must start treating addiction differently.
-Seventy-seven people died in North Dakota in 2016 from overdoses, and more than $260 million was spent in the past decade on new jails at the city, county and state levels.
+In 2020, 118 drug-related deaths were recorded in North Dakota, and more than $308 million was spent in the past decade to add nearly 1,300 new beds at jails at the city, county and state levels.

 Many of those in our system are there because of crimes rooted in addiction.
 Jail time without rehab is not a cure for addiction.

-“We can’t prepare our kids for the 21st century using a 19th-century model,” Doug Burgum, Governor of the State of North Dakota.
+“We can’t prepare our kids for the 21st century using a 19th-century model.”

 With nearly all of the world’s information now available for free online, educators, parents, businesses, community organizations and legislators must all play a role in transforming the education system.